iamaldren/MessagingAPI/README.md

 }
 ```

-X-User is the current user using the system.
+X-User is the current system user.
+`WARNING`: In a real world scenario, the `sender` shouldn't be passed in the X-User header.
+Proper authentication should be implemented.

-The endpoint will return an `HTTP Status 404` in case the receiver is not existing in the database. `Sender` user will not be validated, it is assumed that the user is existing in the database since he can use the system.
+The endpoint will return an `HTTP Status 404` in case the receiver does not exists in the database. `Sender` user will not be validated, it is assumed that the user is existing in the database since he can use the system.

-Once the message was sent to the user, it will have a message status of `UNREAD`.
+Once the message has been sent to the user, it will have a message status of `UNREAD`.

 ### Read Message
 ```sh